HussX/piplay/README.md

+UPDATES!

+I tested the installer and have it working to run as a service.
+I stripped the /r Windows newlines from bash files after the upload.

 DISCLAIMERS!

 1) This was designed as a working replacement for displaycams and omxplayer for PI4 and up on Bookworm LITE.
 It